mjkleinman/CriticalPeriodMultiView/README.md

 train several networks in parallel, one per available gpu, and collect the results in a json file in the `experiments` directory.
 The file can then be loaded by the various plotting utilities to display the results of the experiment.

-## Evaluating the Fractional Sensor Variance of a Trained Model:
+## Evaluating the Relative Source Variance of a Trained Model:

 Add the flag `--dominance` to `./main.py`, and specify the architecture, view size, and model checkpoint.
 For example,
 run: